-

 The CASA is expected to:

-• visit with the child at least twice per month, developing a caring relationship to be able to assess the child's on-going needs
+- visit with the child twice each month, thus developing a caring relationship to be able to assess the child's on-going needs

-Sworn in as an officer of the court, a CASA continues to advocate for the best interests of the child for the life of each case until permanency is achieved and the case is closed.
+When sworn in as an officer of the court, a CASA continues to advocate for the best interests of the child for the entire length of the case until permanency is achieved and the case is closed.
 One of the best gifts a CASA brings is the presence of a consistent, concerned adult in a child's life.

-Check out website for the next info session date! www.CASAMcHenryCounty.org
+Check out the website for the next info session date! www.CASAMcHenryCounty.org

 More opportunities with CASA OF MCHENRY COUNTY